skyyfall007/slidedecks/README.md

-# slide decks
+# slide decks :grin:

-a collection of knowledge + expereinces that I've shared :v:
+a collection of knowledge + expereinces that I've shared!

 | Date |  Event  |  Talk  |
 |------|---------|--------|